-However, if you’re incorporating a Limited Liability Company in Nigeria, one of the first steps you must take is to prepare some specific documents, which must meet strict requirements.
+If you’re incorporating a Limited Liability Company in Nigeria, one of the first steps you must take is to prepare some specific documents, which must meet strict requirements.

 Some businesses (e.g those Limited by Guarantee) also require you to file an operating agreement, which is similar to a partnership agreement (detailing how the corporation will run, including the responsibilities of the shareholders, directors and officers).

-If its a school, firm, hospital or a professional training firm, there should be a proficiency certificate as required by CAC to process the certificate of incorporation.
+If it’s a school, firm, hospital or a professional training firm, there should be a proficiency certificate as required by CAC to process the certificate of incorporation.

 - Form CAC1.1